CongJyu/Pineapple/README.md

 - The storage of the books can enlarge up to 10 thousands.
 - The number of the users can enlarge up to 5 thousands.

+### 2021-12-14

+Add search function.

+- You can search book names, authors, ISBN/ISSN now.
+- You don't need to type the entire name of the book.

-### 2021-12-16
+### 2021-12-13

-Fixed some bugs.

-- The searching function don't sometimes break down anymore.
-- The list of books is normal now.
+Create this project.

 ## Declaration